-The House for Independent Mothers was built in a rented single-family house in the small village of Jakubowizna – an hour’s drive from Warsaw.
+The Home for Independent Mums was built in a rented single-family house in the small village of Jakubowizna – an hour’s drive from Warsaw.
 Lots of greenery, peace and quiet all around.
 According to the house’s co-owner Piotr Kuśmider, the grandparents’ house was being prepared for employees of local companies.
 “But war broke out and everything changed.
 We decided to help women who, together with their children, found themselves in a dramatic situation,” he states.

 The house has three floors, with a bathroom, kitchen and rooms on each floor.
 Two floors are already occupied by mothers with children, the third floor is currently being renovated, as more families are already queuing to move in.

 Ms Natalia moved into the Home two months ago, together with her 13-year-old daughter Nastka.
 Her grandmother – Ms Natalia’s mother – also came to Poland with them, but after a short stay she decided to return home.
 “She could not be persuaded to stay.
 She missed a lot,” we hear.

 Women left Kharkiv in the dark – they did not know where they would end up.
 Initially volunteers placed them in the Expo Hall in Warsaw.
 In a crowd of other people, they waited to see what would happen next.
 There they met Agata Dziopa, the originator of the Home for Independent Mums.
 She was the one who helped them.

 The idea is that the Home for Independent Mums is intended to be a permanent place to stay – not for a month or two, but for longer.
 For as much as will be needed.
 The project is implemented by the Open Dialogue Foundation.
 “The ladies who live here do not pay for anything.
 We pay the rent, the utilities.
 We also pay for purchases,” says Agata Dziopa.